Jane Lynch: Television work

 Beginning on July 11, 2013, Lynch hosted the NBC game show Hollywood Game Night.
 The show had two teams made up of members of the public (civilians) and celebrities competing in various party games, with a chance for the civilians to take home up to $25,000.

 Lynch was the co-host of the NBC special New Year's Eve with Carson Daly on December 31, 2013, alongside Carson Daly, host of The Voice.

 In 2015, Lynch guest-starred in the television series Girl Meets World in the episode "Girl Meets Farkle's Choice".

 On February 21, 2017, Lynch appeared on The Price Is Right as a Celebrity Charity Week contestant.

 In March 2013, Lynch was announced as executive producer of comedy web series Dropping the Soap.
 Lynch starred in the series and was nominated for the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series.
 The series premiered on Dekkoo and was made available on digital platforms including Amazon Video.

 In 2017, Lynch portrayed Janet Reno for the Discovery Channel television series, Manhunt: Unabomber.

 Also in 2017, Lynch guest-starred in Episode 7 of Marvelous Mrs Maisel as popular but dislikeable comic Sophie Lennon.
 Lynch returned in the role for two episodes at the end of the second season.

 In 2019, Lynch joined the main cast of Final Space as A.V.A., the A.I. of the Crimson Light.
+Also that year, she voiced the character Patty, Mr. Ratburn's sister in the PBS Kids series Arthur in the episode Mr. Ratburn and the Special Someone.

-In May 2020, it was reported that Lynch will appear in a recurring role on the Netflix comedy series, Space Force.
+In May 2020, it was reported that Lynch would appear in a recurring role on the Netflix comedy series Space Force.

-On July 8, 2020, it was reported by Vulture, that Lynch would host a revival of The Weakest Link on NBC.
+On July 8, 2020, it was reported by Vulture that Lynch would host a revival of Weakest Link on NBC.
 The show debuted on September 29, 2020.

 In November 2021, Lynch voiced Ole Golley in the Apple TV+ animated series Harriet the Spy.

+Lynch has played recurring character Sazz in the Hulu/Disney+ comedy mystery series Only Murders in the Building since its beginning in 2021.